+Fake online reviews can become a food truck owner’s worst nightmare.
+Websites such as Yelp, Food Truck Reviewz or Facebook, can damage a truck’s good reputation at the click of a button.
 The advancement of social media has resulted in a host of creative ways to damage a mobile food business name and the internet has become the arsenal for competitors, disgruntled and former employees.

-The best way a food truck owner can take to prevent fake online reviews: Pay attention!
+How to prevent fake online reviews: Pay attention!

 Without the aid of social media log-in, computer algorithm and the expense of a lawsuit, food truck owners can protect themselves from fake online reviews by close monitoring of review sites and paying attention to specific patterns in writing, such as common verbiage in multiple reviews.
 Be on the alert for common misspelled words and pay attention to capitalization.

 Those who don’t know the proper spelling of a word will carry the misspelled word throughout each post.
 Some positing under various identities can be spotted by repeated punctuation errors.
 There are, of course, those who are obvious repeat offenders, failing to hide their transparency with verbiage changes.

-Remember though, that these methods are only useful for legitimate fake online reviews.
+Remember though, that these methods are only useful for legitimate fake reviews.
 And they’ll only be taken seriously if the review is damaging your food truck business and appears to be fake, or written by a competing business.

 Please Note: Don’t waste your time or money trying to sue review sites over fake online reviews.
 Websites such as Yelp are protected by the Communications Decency Act.
 Under Section 230, and aren’t liable for any defamatory content made by its users, as they are considered third- party re-publishers of the content.